Eliminating higher-multiplicity intersections in the metastable dimension range: Introduction and main results

-\begin{Remark} Denote by $S^{d(r-1)-1}=S^{d(r-1)-1}_{\Sigma_r}$ the set of real $d\times r$-matrices such that the sum in each line is zero, and the sum of squares of the matrix elements is 1.
+(b) Denote by $S^{d(r-1)-1}=S^{d(r-1)-1}_{\Sigma_r}$ the set formed by all those of real $d\times r$-matrices, for which the sum in each row zero, and the sum of squares of the matrix elements is 1.
 This set is homeomorphic to the sphere of dimension $d(r-1)-1$.

 For $x_1,\ldots,x_r\in\R^d$ which are not all equal define